 Adam Goff

-Sr. Research Scientist and Coatings Team Lead at Luna Labs
+Materials Fellow and Coatings Team Lead at Luna Labs

 Recently we spoke with Adam Goff about the need for environmentally-friendly coating alternatives to protect high-value assets in the aerospace, energy, and transportation industries.
 The problem?
 Galvanic corrosion is a menace to any aircraft, infrastructure, or vehicles made of aluminum and other metals.
 One of Luna Labs’ most recent protective coatings is BlockadeGC, a non-chrome and non-hazardous corrosion control coating that minimizes galvanic corrosion attack around mechanical fasteners and other dissimilar metallic interfaces.